-- Allow your turkey several days to defrost in your refrigerator.
-It will take 3 to 4 days to thaw.
+- Allow the turkey 3-4 days to defrost in the refrigerator.

-- Take your thawed turkey out of the fridge, so it can warm up to room temperature.
+- Take the thawed turkey out of the fridge so it can warm up to room temperature.
 This can take 30 minutes to 1 hour.

 - Remove the neck, giblets (heart, liver, gizzard) and possibly a gravy bag from the body or neck cavity.
-You can throw them out or keep them for giblet gravy.
+You can throw them out or keep them for giblet gravy or giblet stuffing.